Robotic Welding Systems: Industrial Automation, Accuracy, and Production Benefits

 - Improved quality control

-Support for Smart Manufacturing
+Smart Manufacturing Support

 - Production monitoring systems